WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/1_Genesis/Gen_27.md

 until your brother's anger turns away from you, and he forgets what you have done to him.
 Then I will send and bring you from there.
 Why should I be bereft of you both in one day?"

 ###### 46
 Then Rebekah said to Isaac, "I loathe my life because of the Hittite women.
-If Jacob marries one of the Hittite women like these, one of the women of the land, what good will my life be to me?" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+If Jacob marries one of the Hittite women like these, one of the women of the land, what good will my life be to me?"

 ***